PuzzleBot/Cminus-Compiler/README.md

 is implemented.
 In addition, since some java files are generated automatically, they may contain variables that are not used, which are safe to ignore in the compilation process.

+Error recovery notes:
+- The parser will recover from invalid expressions that are not missing right brackets.
+- However, invalid variable declarations cannot be recovered from and cause error reports instead